 Design for scale and prioritize personalization and meaningful engagement.
-Realistically manage your team’s time and ensure that your learners are clear about the time commitment involved in participating in your course.
+Realistically manage your team's time and ensure that your both partners and learners are clear about the time commitment involved in participating in your course.
 Great live learning experiences balance the tension between structure and flexibility.

 “We are constantly looking at other learning experiences and thinking, how do we design great learning?
 What are the tensions that we're balancing in a learning experience?